chrishepner/env-extension/README.md

 # Environment Notification Extension

-This is a chrome extension that displays a banner when the URL of the current page matches a specified substring or regular expression.
+This is a Chrome extension that displays a banner when the URL of the current page matches a specified substring or regular expression.

+I wrote this because, as a developer, I frequently switch between development and production environments and would like a visible warning before I publish "LOL BUTTS TESTING123" on the public website of my employer.

 ## Use